Digital Nomads: A Rising Workforce Trend

 As the world of independent work grows and changes, so do the motivations, desires, and methods of the workers and companies behind the movement.
 In 2018, MBO Partners has elected for the first time to dive deeper into our annual State of Independence in America research and consider not just who makes up the independent workforce, but how groups within the larger population of independent workers differ in demographics, motivation and more.

-We begin with the Digital Nomads, a population of independent workers who choose to embrace a location-independent, technology-enabled lifestyle that allows them to travel and work remotely, anywhere in the world.
+Digital Nomads are a population of independent workers who choose to embrace a location-independent, technology-enabled lifestyle that allows them to travel and work remotely, anywhere in the world.
 Our research finds that 4.8 million independent workers currently describe themselves as digital nomads, and many more, 17 million, aspire to someday become nomadic.

 Many factors contribute to independent workers' ability to become digital nomads, including the rise in co-living and coworking spaces, the growth of online talent marketplaces, digital nomad tour services, and the rise of helpful online information sites aimed both at nomads and at travelers in general.